mk36fyvy/multivitamin/README.md

 #### Basics

-You can get an overview of the basic functionalities by typing
+You can get an overview of the basic flags and functionalities by typing
 ```
 multiVitamin -h
 ```
-A run example would look like the following
+A basic run example looks like the following
 ```
 multiVitamin -a subVF2 -i graph1.graph graph2.graph graph3.graph
 ```